Vincent Laforet: Visual Stories (2011)

 In 2011, his first book VISUAL STORIES was released by Peachpit and describes his thought process and approach to a variety of assignments throughout his photography career.

 Background

-Laforet has been awarded 3 of the prestigious Cannes Lions (Platinum, Gold, Silver) for his commercial directing work.
+Laforet has been awarded 3 of the Cannes Lions (Platinum, Gold, Silver) for his commercial directing work.

 Laforet attended the Dalton School and received his B.S. from the Medill School of Journalism at Northwestern University in 1997.
 He is fluent in French and English, and speaks Russian and Spanish.
-He lives in Manhattan Beach, California.
+He lives in Palos Verdes, California with his wife, Alanna, and his children.

 Laforet was an adjunct professor at the Columbia Journalism's Graduate School of Journalism, The International Center of Photography and the Poynter Institute.
 He was inducted in Northwestern's Alumni Hall of Fame in 2010.

 In the fall of 2020, Laforet joined Apple Inc, with a focus on photography, video and future technologies.